-To those that really hate gin, here are 10 that will likely change your mind.
+To those that really hate gin, here’s a bunch that could change your mind.
 Check this space regularly for our ever-growing list of actually good gin

 It is easy to hate gin.
 The spirit, often heavy with juniper, can end up tasting like a Christmas tree, and that is hardly what you want, unless you’re a goat, maybe.
 So if you hate gin, you probably hate juniper, and that’s okay.
 The good news is that there are plenty of distilleries steering far from the juniper-bomb flavour profile, and doing good things with a spirit as versatile as Caitlyn Jenner.
 Read on to find a favourite.